FatulM/shamsi_date/README.md

 - Convert between [Jalali][], [Gregorian][] and Flutter's [DateTime][] objects.
 - Access year, month, day, weekday, Julian day number, month length and ... through getters.
 - Format Jalali and Georgian dates with an easy and powerful syntax using [DateFormatter][].
-- Check Jalali or Gregorian date validity.
+- Ensure Jalali and Georgian dates validity.
 - Check if a Jalali or Gregorian year is leap.
 - Immutable date objects with copy methods for easy manipulation.
 - Compare Dates easily with comparison operators or by using [Comparable][].